 - The dog has a cough that gets worse at night.

 Heart scans can pinpoint the exact nature of the heart disease and help your vet get appropriate treatment started.
-An indicator that your dog may have a heart condition is if you observe your dog breathing fast while sleeping, especially if it's an older dog breathing fast while sleeping.
-Fast breathing as well as labored, difficult breathing, are signs a dog may have congestive heart failure.
+An indicator that your dog may have a heart condition is if you observe your dog breathing fast while sleeping, especially if they are older.
+Fast breathing as well as labored, difficult breathing are signs a dog may have congestive heart failure.
 If this is already a known condition for a dog, an increase in their breathing rate can mean they are getting close to their final days.

-Anemia, which is a shortage of red blood cells means a lack of oxygen-carrying capacity.
+Anemia, which is a shortage of red blood cells, means a dog's blood has a lack of oxygen-carrying capacity.
 To compensate, the lungs work harder.
 If your dog's gums look pale or white, you should see your vet.
 A blood transfusion may be required while the vet diagnoses the cause of the anemia.

-Dogs don't sweat and their main way to lose heat is panting.
-If you suspect heat stroke, carry the dog to a cool place, wet his paws, and offer water to drink.
-If he's collapsed or doesn't improve in a few minutes, visit a vet urgently.
+Dogs don't sweat and their main way to lose heat is by panting.
+If you suspect heat stroke, carry the dog to a cool place, wet their paws, and offer water to drink.
+If they are collapsed or don't improve in a few minutes, visit a vet urgently.

-Feelings of sickness due to illness or motion sickness will cause panting.
+Feelings of discomfort due to illness or motion sickness will cause panting.

 - Does the dog have diarrhea or a stomach upset?